Teenlife

 As a parent of two students who attended college and as a coach for thousands of parents who are sending their own children to college, I have always believed that the college admissions process is highly subjective.
 What does that mean?
 Admissions officers meet and discuss the particulars of a student’s application and based on their own criteria, make the final decision whether to offer or not offer admission.

 What does this mean for students who aspire to college?
 Your college future is in the hands of these admissions officers, who, by their own admission, often have no rhyme or reason for their final decision.
 Could this be possible?
 Yes.
-The Daily Beast published an article in which admissions officers reveal just how “whimsical” the selection process can be.
+Some admissions officers admit just how “whimsical” the selection process can be.
 This could be why many perfectly packaged applicants do not receive offers of admission.

 Following are a few examples from some admissions officers.
 Granted, their colleagues have condemned them for sharing these secrets, but it does offer some insight into their decision process: